ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis

 As industry leaders head to a summit in Qatar this week, a major theme will be who bears responsibility for the chaos between airlines, airports and governments.

-The aviation industry says it has lost 2.3 million jobs globally during the pandemic, with ground-handling and security hardest hit, according to Air Transport Action Group which represents the industry.
+The aviation industry says it has lost 2.3 million jobs globally during the pandemic, with ground-handling and security hardest hit, according to the Air Transport Action Group, which represents the industry.

 Many workers are slow to return, lured by the 'gig' economy or opting to retire early.